Project-K-Official/project-k-official.github.io/README.md

 ## Support

-Technical support questions are to be mailed asked in the [Dr. Ken Lunde](mailto:technical@kavach.org.in).
+Technical support questions are to be mailed asked to the [Technical Team](mailto:technical@kavach.org.in).
 The mails are monitored constantly and we will do our best to assist you.

 If you find a bug or would like to submit a feature request, please create an [Issue](https://github.com/Project-K-Official/kavach-iso/issues) and we will try to look at it right away.